mohitjain/mohitjain/_posts/2013-06-30-long-integer-literals-in-ruby.markdown

 categories: ruby tips-and-tricks
 ---

-I am here to share a small tip that I just come to know about ruby.
+I am here to share a small tip that I just come to know about Ruby.
 A simple question.
 How many zeros are there integer written below?

 {% highlight ruby %}